chipturner/pxhist/README.md

 # pxhist
-Portable, eXtensible History database for command line tools.
+Portable, eXtensible History database for command line tools (pxh for short).

-pxhist's job is to unobtrusively and obsessively become the persistence engine for tracking one of the most valuable knowledge vaults you have -- your shell histories.
-It does this by creating a database of every command along with available context such as timestamps, command duration, etc.
+pxh's job is to unobtrusively and obsessively become the persistence engine for tracking one of the most valuable knowledge vaults you have -- your shell histories.
+It uses this storage (backed by SQLite) to make your history easily searchable you can quickly find useful commands, even from years ago.  pxh can import your existing history files to give you a head start.

-pxhist tags history commands with the sourec host and user, meaning you can store **all** of your history, not just your primary computer or laptop's.
+pxh tags history commands with the sourec host and user, meaning you can store **all** of your history, not just your primary computer or laptop's.

-pxhist makes your history easily searchable as well so you can quickly find useful commands, even from years ago.
+pxh works by using a database of every command along with available context such as timestamps, command duration, etc.  The database is updated in realtime and remains consistent across multiple concurrent shells.

+Currently pxh supports bash and zsh.

 ## Getting Started

-- install the pxhist helper: `pxh install YOUR_SHELL_NAME`
+- install the pxh helper: `pxh install YOUR_SHELL_NAME`
 - import your history
   - zsh: `pxh import --shellname zsh --histfile ~/.zsh_histfile`
   - bash: `pxh import --shellname bash --histfile ~/.bash_history`
-  - fun trick, from another computer: `pxh import --shellname zsh --hostname HOST --username root --histfile <(ssh root@HOST cat /root/.zsh_histfile)`
+  - Pull from another computer: `pxh import --shellname zsh --hostname HOST --username root --histfile <(ssh root@HOST cat /root/.zsh_histfile)`
 - incremental sync
-- export/import: `pxh show --output-format json` and `pxh import --shellname json --histfile $JSON_PATH`
+- export/import: `pxh export > $JSON_PATH` and `pxh import --shellname json --histfile $JSON_PATH`

 ## Inspiration and Similar Tools